Overview and Syllabus

 are scored to help point out your thought patterns or

 week you will also be asked to interview a manager to learn more about

 his or her job.
 And in certain exercises you will have an

-to practice using a decision-making or problem-solving method that we
+to practice using a model that we

 in class.
 These exercises will directly relate to the